moby/moby/docs/articles/dockerfile_best-practices.md

 of the child images is sufficient.
 However, certain instructions require a little more examination and explanation.

-* In the case of the `ADD` and `COPY` instructions, the contents of the file(s) being put into the image are examined.
-Specifically, a checksum is done of the file(s) and then that checksum is used during the cache lookup.
+* For the `ADD` and `COPY` instructions, the contents of the file(s) in the image are examined and a checksum is calculated for each file.
-If anything has changed in the file(s), including its metadata, then the cache is invalidated.
 The last-modified and last-accessed times of the file(s) are not considered in these checksums.
+During the cache lookup, the checksum is compared against the checksum in the existing images.
+If anything has changed in the file(s), such as the contents and metadata, then the cache is invalidated.

 * Aside from the `ADD` and `COPY` commands cache checking will not look at the files in the container to determine a cache match.
 For example, when processing